StructDiffusion: Language-Guided Creation of Physically-Valid Structures using Unseen Objects: Simulation Experiments

 \subsection{Comparison with Other Generative Models}

 In Fig.~\ref{fig:result-generative}, we compare with other generative models and gain insights into the generator-discriminator design of our model.
-We see that our complete model, \structdiffusion{}, drastically outperformed all baselines on the tower, line, and table setting structures and obtained comparable performance on the circle structures.
+We see that our complete model, \structdiffusion{}, significantly outperformed all baselines on all structure types.
 The improvement was most significant for structures that required precise placements of objects and modeling contacts between objects.
 The generator-discriminator design was necessary because the diffusion model alone still generated invalid samples, especially for the line structures.
-The performance difference between \structdiffusion{} and the ablated model that does not use discriminator supports that our model can leverage the complimentary strengths of object-centric representation and scene-level representation that preserves the point-to-point interactions.
-Although applying the collision discriminator also improved the performance of StructFormer and CVAE, our diffusion model benefited the most from the addition.
-We attributes this difference to the different diversities of samples from these three classes of generative models.
-The autoregressive transformer underlying StructFormer does not explicitly model uncertainty, therefore leads to similar samples for each scene.
+The performance difference between \structdiffusion{} and the ablated model that does not use discriminator supports that our model can leverage the complementary strengths of object-centric representation and scene-level representation that preserves the point-to-point interactions.
+In our preliminary experiments, we observed that using the collision discriminator is enough to create high-quality samples; however, this is not the case for the iterative methods discussed in the following section.

+Although applying the collision discriminator also improved the performance of StructFormer and the CVAE, our diffusion model benefited the most from the addition.
+We attribute this difference to the different diversities of samples from these three classes of generative models.
+The autoregressive transformer underlying StructFormer does not explicitly model uncertainty, therefore leading to similar samples for each scene.
 The single source of stochasticity from the latent variable of the CVAE model is also not enough.
-As the diffusion model incorporates uncertainties at different scales, it has the ability to both generate different classes of structures but also generate hypotheses of object placements given only partial, and even heavily occluded, point cloud of objects.
-We provide qualitative comparison in Fig.~\ref{fig:pc-rearrangement-comparison}.
+As the diffusion model incorporates uncertainties at different scales, it has the ability to generate different classes of structures but also generate hypotheses of object placements given only partial, and even heavily occluded, point clouds of objects.
+We provide a qualitative comparison in Fig.~\ref{fig:pc-rearrangement-comparison}.
+We further break down the failure cases based on structure types and methods to support the insights discussed above in Appendix~\ref{sec:failure-mode-analysis}.